bloominstituteoftechnology/node-testing2-project/README.md

 ## Requirements

-Your API must have routes that use the following HTTP verbs: GET, PUT, POST, and DELETE. \n You must have documentation for each route.
-Write your documentation in a file called `api.md`. \n You must have at least one test written for each route.
-Write your tests BEFORE you write the actual routes. \n Your models should have some methods/statics that are tested. \n You will need to have tests for your routes and for your models. \n
+Your API must have routes that use the following HTTP verbs: GET, PUT, POST, and DELETE.

+You must have documentation for each route.
+Write your documentation in a file called `api.md`.

+You must have at least one test written for each route.
+Write your tests BEFORE you write the actual routes.

+Your models should have some methods/statics that are tested.

+You will need to have tests for your routes and for your models.